Why the Meta Headset La Jolla AR/VR Was Canceled?

 Meta’s Official Stance on the Cancellation

-In light of these challenges, Meta has downplayed the significance of the La Jolla project’s cancellation.
+In light of these challenges, Meta has downplayed the significance of the La Jolla AR/VR project’s cancellation.
 According to Meta CTO Andrew Bosworth, the company often develops multiple prototypes but does not bring all of them to production.
 He emphasized that such decisions are routine and should not be viewed as indicative of the company’s overall strategy.

 “We have many prototypes in development at all times.
 But we don’t bring all of them to production,” Bosworth posted on Threads.
 “We move forward with some, we pass on others.
 Decisions like this happen all the time, and stories based on chatter about one individual decision will never give the real picture.”